ntiseira/AzureStorageWithAzureFunctionsSample/README.md

-# Interact with Azure Table storage using web api, and consume it from a React application
+# Interact with Azure Queue and Table storage using WPF